hakula139/Naive-FTP/README.md

 #### 2.2 client CLI

-Start the Naive-FTP client CLI using the command below, and it will try to connect to `localhost:2121` by default.
+Start the Naive-FTP client CLI using the command below.
+The client will try to connect to `localhost:2121` by default.

 ```bash
 python ./naive_ftp/client/client.py